 By 2040, a projected 60% of the meat we eat will be created from muscle cells grown within laboratory bioreactors.
 These products will be sold in grocery stories under names such as cultured meat, clean meat, lab-grown meat, and potentially, meat produced via cellular agriculture.

 The rise of the cultured meat market will be supported by the sustainability of the process and the nascent industry’s ability to provide “tailor-made nutrition” through its meat products.
-Investors are piling into the field of cultured meat, allowing start-up companies within this sector to raise more than $150 million in funding since 2015.
+Investors are piling into the field of cultured meat, providing start-up companies within this sector nearly $1 billion in recent months.
 Over the next 10 to 20 years, the cultured meat has the potential to act as a major disruptor to the conventional meat industry.

 While the business case for cultured meat is strong, some consumers do not yet like the idea of eating meat grown within a laboratory.
 Nonetheless, recent surveys indicate that nearly 50% of the consumers do not have any reservation in using cultured meat.
 This number will undoubtedly grow as cultured meat products become mainstream, get featured in marketing campaigns, and demonstrate both environmental and nutritional advantages.